tomhrr/cosh/doc/all.md

 `sleep` takes a floating-point value and pauses execution for that number of seconds.

+`md5`, `sha1`, `sha256` and `sha512` each take a single string
+argument and return the corresponding cryptographic hash for that input.

 ### Miscellaneous

 Comments can be added by prefixing the comment with `#`.
 Any content